tkellogg/Jump-Location/Readme.md

 from all jump results.
 Use the `jumpstat -All` option to see negative weights included in the jumpstat result set.

+Jumpstat can also be used with the "scan" parameter (jumpstat -scan) to recursively scan known directories and add their sub-directories into the database.
+This is a quick way to teach Jump-Location about related directories without having to manually cd'ing to each one individually.
+To keep the database size down to a reasonable level, any directory with more than 50 child directories are ignored during scanning.
+This is controlled by config key Jump.Location.Scan.MaxSubFolders in Jump.Location.dll.config.

 Why `Jump-Location`?
 --------------------